"Programming the sexbots to enjoy sex seemed a sensible move at the time, but we didn't realize the consequences of their developing fetishes."

 - The titular housewives in The Stepford Wives are submissive robots programmed to replace the "imperfect" (read: not pretty enough, too feminist) wives of the men of Stepford.
 The 2004 remake changes this to simply brainwashing the women and implanting mind-control chips in their head, plus giving them plastic surgery.

 - Mr. Universe's Love Bot in Serenity.
 The Firefly RPG notes that owning a love bot is enough to be blacklisted from hiring a Companion.
 From what we see in the movie it has all the capabilities of a Real Doll with a tape player in it, so "bot" might be pushing it.
+Not that this stops Mr Universe falling in love with her, but then he's not so much walking the fine line between genius and madness as playing jump-rope with it.

 - In Blade Runner, one of the replicants, Pris, is described as a "basic pleasure model."
 While the replicants aren't exactly robots, their function is essentially the same.